Last week, one of my friends got married in Protaras, Cyprus. I was invited out, not only attend, but to sing her down the aisle. For real. Eeeeek!

 Honestly – dreamy!

-The beaches are lines with sun beds and wooden huts, offering watersport options for all the family.
+The beaches are lines with sun beds and wooden huts, offering water sport options for all the family.
 Let’s just say, if secluded and quiet beaches are your thing, Protaras may not be yours.

 My favourite place we dined in on the strip was ‘Promises’ which is just opposite the fountains in the centre of the strip and has a large balcony overlooking Fig Tree Bay (perfect for people watching).

-I’m more of a spender on activities and experiences than a spender on accommodation, as personally when i go away, I don’t spend that much time in the accommodation and feel it can be a bit of a waste of money.
+I’m more of a spender on activities and experiences than a spender on accommodation, as personally when I go away, I don’t spend that much time in the accommodation and feel it can be a bit of a waste of money.

-That’s one reason I love Air Bnb – you can pick up really decent rooms / apartments / houses at a fraction of the hotel price!
+That’s one reason I love AirBnb – you can pick up really decent rooms / apartments / houses at a fraction of the hotel price!

 The reason I don’t usually spend much time in the accommodation is because my favourite thing to do in a new country is EXPLORE.

-Don’t get me wrong, sometimes it’s great to relax and simply sunbathe, but for me, if i’m in a new place, i get seriously itchy feet.
+Don’t get me wrong, sometimes it’s great to relax and simply sunbathe, but for me, if I’m in a new place, I get seriously itchy feet.

-Luckily for me, grandma fancied an adventure too!
+Luckily for me, Grandma fancied an adventure too!

-1. Walking up to Profitis Elias
+Walk up to Profitis Elias

+This is 20 mins from the centre of Protaras.
 Walk the whole way along the Protaras Strip (with the coastline on your right) and when you get to the end (after the McDonalds) turn right onto the main road and on the left you will see the church peeking above the buildings.

 Follow it and you’ll reach a path which you can ascend to this gorgeous church.

 Take a trip to Ayia Napa

 Cyprus’ main party town for sure.
 If a night out if your thing, and you’re up for a crazy one – Napa has you covered.

 A group of gorgeous caves with the clearest of waters falling at their feet.

-For those of you (like me) seeking an adrenaline rush, theres a popular spot where you’ll see people cliff jumping into the warm blues & exploring inside the caves.
+For those of you (like me) seeking an adrenaline rush, there’s a popular spot where you’ll see people cliff jumping into the warm blues & exploring inside the caves.

 Even though the trip was short and sweet, Cyprus really was gorgeous to both drive around & stay in.

 Hopefully, I’ll be back one day to explore the other side of you Cyprus…

 Have you been to Cyprus?